WalletConnect/walletconnect-docs/docs/specs/clients/sign/session-events.md

 ### session_event

-This event can be triggered by either the wallet or dapp by caling the `emit` method.
+This event can be triggered by either the wallet or dapp by calling the `emit` method.

 ```ts
 await signClient.emit({